-With the days getting shorter and the air getting colder, we tend to become more susceptible to winter illnesses.
-This can be due to factors such as lack of sunshine, spending more time indoors with poor ventilation, as well as comfort eating and indulging in alcoholic drinks during the holidays.
-Most of us will have started the New Year with unrealistic resolutions such as restrictive diets, cleanses and unsustainable exercise routines.
+With the days getting shorter and the air getting colder, we tend to become more susceptible to autumn and winter illnesses.
+This can be due to factors such as lack of sunshine, spending more time indoors with poor ventilation, as well as comfort eating and indulging in alcoholic drinks.
+You may be thinking that in order to restore health, you need to resort to restrictive diets, cleanses and unsustainable exercise routines.
 However, in doing so we may be depriving our bodies of the nutrients it needs to function optimally, cause unnecessary stress and even some long term damage on our metabolism.
 Also, the dark winter months are not exactly the time we should be depriving ourselves, are they?
 The darkness itself can be a stress on our system and our mindset, so we want to be incorporating daily habits which make us feel great and happy.

 So what can we do?
 By nourishing ourselves well throughout the year, we can give our body the building blocks for optimal health and immunity.
 Trust me, there is no need for extreme dietary and exercise regimes.
 In this blog post I will outline what I recommend to my clients and what I practise daily myself.